The

 concluded that “Kachatheevu” – Island was conquered by him.

 As per the book Tholliyal Sudarkal written by Dr Su Rajavelu...
-As per Karkat Cheppedu, this temple was identified as "Kalapiriyar Devar Temple - காளபிரியதேவர் கோயில்" and the same is called as Somanatha Eswarar.
-This place was called "Kandara Marthandam" during Rashtrakuta King Krishna-III.
-During the Rajaraja Chozha-I, period this place was called Ulogamahadevipuram.
+As per Karkat Cheppedu, this temple was identified as "Kalapiriyar Devar Temple - காளபிரியதேவர் கோயில்" and the same is called Somanatha Eswarar.
+This place was called "Kandara Marthandam" during the Rashtrakuta King Krishna-III.
+During the Rajaraja Chozha-I period, this place was called Ulogamahadevipuram.
 During Rajendra Chozha-I's period, this temple was called "Kandaramarthanda Kalapriya Devar".
 During the Vijayanagara Period, the same place was called Paende /Kanthapuram / Kanthapuri Pettai.

-Rashtakuta King Krishna-III's inscription at this temple was the first Kannada inscription inscribed after conquering Chozhas in Takkolam war.
-This place was under the direct control of Rashtrakutas and a division called Thondaka Vishayam 48000 and taxes were collected.
+Rashtakuta King Krishna-III's inscription at this temple was the first Kannada inscription was inscribed after conquering the Chozhas in the Takkolam war.
+This place was under the direct control of the Rashtrakutas and a division called Thondaka Vishayam 48000, and taxes were collected.

 and once again stolen.